fract-lang/fract/docs/fract/import.md

 + Files in the same directory as your startup file are assumed to have been imported.
 + All fract files imports from directory if import a directory.
 + If you want it to be imported, you must start the define name with a capital letter, definitions that do not start with a capital letter are not imported!
-+ Import points of imported files are also imported.
-Therefore, you may be exposed to a chain effect.